-[for natural persons, please include the personal details, including the person's name, date and place of birth, personal identification number (where available) and address; for legal persons, please include the registered name, the registered address of its head office, the postal address (if different) and the national identification number (where available)] Name of relevant regulated entity(/ies) in the requested authority's Member State and relationship with the proposed acquirer: [where the proposed acquirer is a regulated entity as referred to in Article 24(1)(a) of Directive 2013/36/EU, the name of the proposed acquirer is sufficient.
-Where the proposed acquirer falls under one of the categories defined under Article 24(1)(b) or (c) of Directive 2013/36/EU, it is also necessary to explain the relationship of the proposed acquirer with the relevant regulated entity established in the requested authority's Member State] Identity of the target undertaking: [please insert the registered name, the registered address of its head office, the postal address (if different) and the national identification number (where available)] Size of the current and intended direct or indirect holding of the proposed acquirer in the target undertaking:
+Identity of the proposed acquirer(s), shareholder(s) or member(s): [For natural persons, please include the personal details, including the person's name, date and place of birth, personal identification number (where available) and address.
+For legal persons, please include the registered name, the registered address of its head office, the postal address (if different) and the national identification number (where available)] Name of relevant regulated entity(/ies) in the requested authority's Member State and relationship with the proposed acquirer, shareholder or member: [Where the proposed acquirer, shareholder or member is a regulated entity as referred to in Article 24(1)(a) of Directive 2013/36/EU, the name of the proposed acquirer, shareholder or member is sufficient.
+Where the proposed acquirer, shareholder or member falls under one of the categories defined under Article 24(1)(b) or (c) of Directive 2013/36/EU, it is also necessary to explain the relationship of the proposed acquirer, shareholder or member with the relevant regulated entity established in the requested authority's Member State] Identity of the target undertaking or institution for which authorisation is sought: [Please insert the registered name, the registered address of its head office, the postal address (if different) and the national identification number (where available)] Size of the current and intended direct or indirect holding of the proposed acquirer, shareholder or member in the target undertaking or institution for which authorisation is sought:

-[please insert information on the shares of the target undertaking owned, or contemplated to be owned, by the proposed acquirer before and after the proposed acquisition, including (i) the number and type of shares, whether ordinary shares, or other, of the target undertaking owned, or intended to be acquired, by the proposed acquirer before and after the proposed acquisition, along with the nominal value of such shares, (ii) the share of the overall capital of the target undertaking that the shares owned, or intended to be acquired, by the proposed acquirer represent before and after the proposed acquisition and (iii) the share of the overall voting rights of the target undertaking that the shares owned, or contemplated to be owned, by the proposed acquirer represent before and after the proposed acquisition, if different from the share of capital of the target undertaking.
+[Please insert information on the shares of the target undertaking or institution for which authorisation is sought owned, or contemplated to be owned, by the proposed acquirer, shareholder or member (if relevant, before and after the proposed acquisition), including (i) the number and type of shares, whether ordinary shares, or other, of the undertaking owned, or intended to be acquired, by the proposed acquirer, shareholder or member (if relevant, before and after the proposed acquisition), along with the nominal value of such shares, (ii) the share of the overall capital of the undertaking that the shares owned, or intended to be acquired, by the proposed acquirer, shareholder or member represent (if relevant, before and after the proposed acquisition) and (iii) the share of the overall voting rights of the undertaking that the shares owned, or contemplated to be owned, by the proposed acquirer, shareholder or member represent (if relevant, before and after the proposed acquisition), if different from the share of capital of the undertaking.
 For indirect acquisitions, such information shall be provided mutatis mutandis.]